Brand identity

 Product

-Clean states, clear feedback, compact system language.
+Clean states, clear feedback, and calm product language.

 Sales Material